 Salted Caramel Buttery Crumb Bars

 How to Make Shortbread Caramel Bars

-Press one-third of the shortbread mixture into an aluminum foil-lined 8×8-inch pan.
+2. Press one-third of the shortbread mixture into the prepared baking dish.
 Be sure to really pack down the dough.
 Bake the crust for 20 minutes.

-Once the crumble caramel bars come out of the oven, drizzle them with more salted caramel sauce, then let cool completely before slicing.
+5. Once the crumble caramel bars come out of the oven, drizzle them with more salted caramel sauce, then let them cool completely at room temperature before slicing.
+I don’t recommend cooling in the refrigerator as it can dry out the chewy caramel.
+Enjoy as is or topped with a sprinkle of sea salt, fresh blueberries, or vanilla ice cream!

+Salted Caramel Buttery Crumb Bars